-A recent survey found that 54.2% of users engage with AI voice assistants daily, with another 31.3% using them occasionally for shopping and product searches [Articos].
-While habits are still forming and norms are still negotiable, it’s worth asking what gets streamlined away when an assistant decides for us.
+A recent survey found that AI voice assistants have become a daily habit for many users and an occasional tool for shopping and product searches for many more.
+While habits are still forming and norms are still negotiable, itโs worth asking what gets streamlined away when an assistant decides for us.

 Small Decisions We No Longer Make